lissarubi/runcs/README.md

 ## Usage

-Run execs and pass the file like a argument:
+Run runcs and pass the file like a argument:

 ``runcs myProgram.cs``